 # dd if = /dev/hda of = ~/hdadisk.img

-In this article, we discussed some of the best UNIX commands for playing around with the system.
+This article discussed some of the basic UNIX commands for playing around with the system.
 You may have noticed how efficiently UNIX systems are developed to support these tools.
 It allows you to do a lot of things with just one command, such as compiling, directory navigation, controlling your system's resources, and so on.
 This is the reason why these commands are still used in modern UNIX-like systems.

 People also read: